- ⏱ Estimated Time: 25 minutes reading + 20 minutes practice = 45 minutes total

 - X above a string = do not play that string

-- O above a string = play that string open (no finger)
+- O above a string = play that string open with no finger

-Em is the easiest chord on guitar.
+Em is the easiest chord on guitar and the first chord in Clocks by Coldplay.
 Here is how to read its diagram:

 - Two dots on the second fret — A string and D string